-Suppose a Nazarene college all by itself had hatched the idea of opening new countries using only youthful volunteers.
-Mind you, such trail blazing without career missionaries hadn't been what Dr. Gresham originally envisioned.
+Suppose a Nazarene university all by itself had hatched the idea of opening new countries using only youthful volunteers.
+Mind you, such trail-blazing without career missionaries hadn't been what Dr. Gresham originally envisioned.
 Still, let's suppose his original vision had been to open a new country with youthful volunteers.
-Would General Church leaders have felt comfortable embracing such an idea coming from and outsider?
+Would Global Church leaders have felt comfortable embracing such an idea coming from and outsider?
 Probably not.
 The idea would have seemed too much of a departure from traditional and successful Nazarene strategy.

-During that period, however, the General Church faced escalating demands on its financial resources.
+During that period, however, the Global Church faced escalating demands on its financial resources.
 Each year, more resources were needed just to maintain prior commitments.
-Among the soaring costs, for example, was health care for missionaries and for Headquarters employees.
+Among the soaring costs, for example, was health care for missionaries and for Global Ministry Center employees.
 There is a limit to how far the stretchiest rubber band will go.

 So, Dr. Scott asked himself: How can we keep advancing into new areas around the globe?
 Have we reached the limits of what we can do?